gokma/gokma/README.md

 - 👋 Hi, I’m @gokma
 - 👀 I’m interested in Data Science, Data Engineer, Artificial Intelligent (Machine Learning and Deep Learning)
-- 🌱 I’m currently learning Machine Learning (Regression, Classification and Clustering) for plantation
-- 💞️ I’m looking to collaborate on Data Scientist from Palm Oil industry
 - 📫 You can reach me by sending me email gokma.sinaga@gmail.com or direct message from my linkedIn https://www.linkedin.com/in/gokmasinaga/

 <!---